Browse Definitions :

 • business process outsourcing (BPO) - Business process outsourcing (BPO) is a business practice in which an organization contracts with an external service provider to perform an essential business function or task.

-• business process reengineering (BPR) - Business process reengineering (BPR) is a management practice in which the related tasks required to obtain a specific business outcome are radically redesigned.
+• business process reengineering (BPR) - Business process reengineering (BPR) is a management practice in which business processes used are radically redesigned to improve efficiency, effectiveness and performance.

 • business resilience - Business resilience is the ability an organization has to quickly adapt to disruptions while maintaining continuous business operations and safeguarding people, assets and overall brand equity.